thoughtspot/thoughtspot.github.io/_end-user/pinboards/about-pinboards.md

 ## Add an answer to a pinboard

-Instead of saving an answer you can add it to a pinboard by pinning it.
+Instead of saving an answer you can add it to a pinboard.
 To add an answer to a pinboard:

-1. While viewing your answer of interest, click the **Pin** icon on the top right of the answer.
+1. While viewing your answer of interest, click the **Pin** icon at the top right of the answer.

     ![]({{ site.baseurl }}/images/add_to_pinboard.png "Pin an answer to a pinboard icon")

-2. In the **Copy to pinboard(s)** dialog box, click the **+** icons next to the pinboards you would like to add your answer to.
+2. In the **Add to pinboard** dialog box, click the **+** icons next to the pinboards you would like to add your answer to.

     ![]({{ site.baseurl }}/images/copy_to_pinboard.png "Add filters menu")